-After going through all the basics, let’s start touring Umm el Kanatir.
-And we will start our visit at the entrance hall (POI #1 on the map).
+After going through all the essential info, let’s start touring Umm el Kanatir.
+And we will start our visit at the visitor’s center (point of interest #1 on the map).

-At the entrance hall, we bought tickets and were told that a tour is about to begin.
+At the entrance hall, we bought tickets and were told that a tour was about to begin.
 Thus, while waiting, we checked out a small exhibit of archaeological items.

-We started our tour by watching a short movie about this site and the reconstruction of the synagogue.
+We started our tour by watching a short movie about this site and the synagogue’s reconstruction.

-After the movie, the guide picked us and we started to walk towards Arches Spring.
+After the movie, the guide joined us, and we walked toward Arches Spring.

 The signs on site are both in English and Hebrew.

 Many springs can be found in the Golan Heights.
 Ancient villages were built near these water sources, which were the source of life for local communities.

 During the Roman period (3-4th century CE), impressive stone arches, a pool, and a series of channels were installed in the spring.

 Among the rural villages of the Land of Israel, this is the most unique and exclusive structure.
 Who built it, and for what purpose?
 It could be that the ancient village residents made it, or someone from outside the town donated money for its construction (we know of similar cases in the ancient Roman world).
 Either way, when the Jewish community members inhabited the village near the spring during the hundreds of years after its construction, they used the structure of the arches and the pool for their own needs.